Tiendil/tiendil-org-content/content/posts/2024-021-world-builders-2023-business-plan-example/en.md

 Following advices in this post and my logic in a whole is strictly on your conscience and responsibility.
 Think with your head before copy-pasting.
 ///

 In case you lose millions of dollars following this post, and gloomy guys come to you with questions, please do not redirect them to me.
-Take responsibility with your head held high, even if your legs are already filled with concrete.
+Take responsibility with your head held high, even if your legs are already in concrete.
 Just kidding, do not deal with non-specialized investors, and your health will be fine.

 Here is why you should critically look at this tutorial: